smaurice101/readthedocs/docs/source/tmlbuilds.rst

     After you have chosen an ingest data method and producing data, you are ready to **Preprocess Real-Time Data** - the next DAG performs this function:

-    4. :ref:`tml-system-step-4-kafka-preprocess-dag` - Preprocessing is a very quick way to start generating insights from your real-time in few minutes.
+    4. :ref:`STEP 4: Preprocesing Data: tml-system-step-4-kafka-preprocess-dag.py` - Preprocessing is a very quick way to start generating insights from your real-time in few minutes.
 All preprocessing is done **in-memory and no external databases are needed, only Kafka**.
 After you have preprocessed your data, you can use this preprocessed data for **machine learning** - the next DAG performs this function:

-    5. :ref:`tml-system-step-5-kafka-machine-learning-dag` - this is another powerful DAG automatically starts building entity based machine learning models for your real-time data.
+    5. :ref:`STEP 5: Entity Based Machine Learning : tml-system-step-5-kafka-machine-learning-dag.py` - this is another powerful DAG automatically starts building entity based machine learning models for your real-time data.
 Note, TML will continuously build ML models are new data streams in.
 All machine learning is done **in-memory and no external databases are needed, only Kafka**.
 As these models are trained on your real-time data - the next DAG performs predictions:

-    6. :ref:`tml-system-step-6-kafka-predictions-dag` - These predictions get automatically generated in parallel to machine learning training process in DAG 5.
+    6. :ref:`STEP 6: Entity Based Predictions: tml-system-step-6-kafka-predictions-dag` - These predictions get automatically generated in parallel to machine learning training process in DAG 5.
         As predictions are being generated, you can stream these predictions to a real-time dashboard - the next DAG performs this function:

-    7. :ref:`tml-system-step-7-kafka-visualization-dag` - The visualization data are streamed directly from the TML solution container over websockets to the client browser, this eliminates any need for third-party visualization software.
+    7. :ref:`STEP 7: Real-Time Visualization: tml-system-step-7-kafka-visualization-dag` - The visualization data are streamed directly from the TML solution container over websockets to the client browser, this eliminates any need for third-party visualization software.
 Now, that you have built the **ENTIRE TML SOLUTION END-END** you are ready to deploy it to Docker - the next DAG performs this function:

-    8. :ref:`tml_system_step_8_deploy_solution_to_docker_dag` - The TML docker container is automatically built for you and pushed to Docker Hub.
+    8. :ref:`STEP 8: Deploy TML Solution to Docker : tml-system-step-8-deploy-solution-to-docker-dag.py` - The TML docker container is automatically built for you and pushed to Docker Hub.
 If you have chosen to integrate GPT into you solution - you can initiate the PrivateGPT and Qdrant containers - the next DAG performs this function.

-    9. :ref:`tml_system_step_9_privategpt_qdrant_dag` - The TML docker container is automatically built for you and pushed to Docker Hub.
+    9. :ref:`STEP 9: PrivateGPT and Qdrant Integration: tml-system-step-9-privategpt_qdrant-dag.py` - The TML docker container is automatically built for you and pushed to Docker Hub.
 Lastly, you can now automatically document the entire solution - the next DAG performs this function.

-    10. :ref:`tml_system_step_10_documentation_dag`.
+    10. :ref:`STEP 10: Create TML Solution Documentation: tml-system-step-10-documentation-dag.py`.

     **YOU ARE DONE!
 You just build an advanced, scalable, end-end real-time solution and deployed it to Docker, integrated with AI and with online documentation.**